ChecklistLead Response

 A modern small-business website has to support both retrieval and conversion.
 It should be easy to understand, easy to trust, and easy to act on from any device.

 Treat Modern Small Business Website Checklist as one operating piece, not a loose checklist.
-For owners, marketers, and operators reviewing whether the site acts like real front-door infrastructure teams, a checklist for trust architecture, conversion infrastructure, and local trust support should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For owners, marketers, and operators reviewing whether the site acts like real front-door infrastructure teams, a checklist for trust architecture, conversion infrastructure, and local trust support should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.